Hubear41/Hu-sflix/README.md

 ![](./docs/images/husflix-hovered-thumbnail-img.png)

 * The hover effect is created using a combination of React refs and HTML media attributes.
 The thumbnail listens for a `mouseover` event to have it run `playVideo()`, which creates a setTimeout that will play the video and update state after a 2 seconds.
+The 2 second timer helps prevent videos from playing when the mouse is just passing by.

 * The thumbnail also listens for a `mouseleave` event that will run `pauseVideo()` that clears the timer or pause the video if it had been playing.